Updated Nov 25, 2019

 - monoshock suspension tool

-- 10mm box wrench because for some reason, this often comes in handy
+- 10mm box wrench because for some reason, this tends to come in handy

 Now onto the other bag, which I’ve designated for auxiliary and electrical: